jorryns/cse15l-lab-reports/week2.md

 ```
 ![Image](https://jorryns.github.io/cse15l-lab-reports/StringServer1.png)

 The methods in my code called are handleRequest and StringServer, handleRequest is called when the url path ends in / and contains /add-message, which takes the string query and adds it to the output string called output.
+The above screenshot shows the string "Hello" being added the output string.
+The below screenshot shows "How are you" being added to the existing output string, therefore printing both Hello and How are you on two different lines.

 ![Image](https://jorryns.github.io/cse15l-lab-reports/StringServer2.png)